 Cumulative air quality impacts during construction.
-Cumulative PM2.5 • concentrations would be elevated at the receptors located near the corners of Ocala Avenue and Capitol Expressway and Cunningham Avenue and Capitol Expressway due to substantial sources of pollutant concentrations that currently exist in the area where the approved project plus the proposed changes to the approved project would occur.
+Cumulative PM2.5 concentrations would be elevated at the receptors located near the corners of Ocala Avenue and Capitol Expressway and Cunningham Avenue and Capitol Expressway due to substantial sources of pollutant concentrations that currently exist in the area where the approved project plus the proposed changes to the approved project would occur.
 Even without the contribution of emissions from construction, existing PM2.5 concentrations near these sensitive receptors are at or exceed the BAAQMD's threshold because Capitol Expressway and its cross streets are heavily traveled roadways, with residences located in close proximity to the roadway edge.
 The approved project plus the proposed changes to the approved project would cause further exceedances of existing pollutant concentrations, worsening the cumulative exposure of sensitive receptors to toxic air contaminant concentrations.
-Although the contribution of the approved project plus the proposed changes to the approved project to existing concentrations would not be substantial (approximately 6% at the locations where concentrations are at or exceed 0.8 μ g/m3), there would nevertheless be a worsening of an already cumulatively significant impact.
+Although the contribution of the approved project plus the proposed changes to the approved project to existing concentrations would not be substantial (approximately 6% at the locations where concentrations are at or exceed $0.8 \,\mu \text{g/m}^3$ ), there would nevertheless be a worsening of an already cumulatively significant impact.
 The following mitigation measures identified in the 2005 Final EIR would still apply to the proposed changes to the approved project: AQ (CON)-1 (BAAQMD's BMPs to reduce particulate matter emissions from construction activities) and AQ (CON)-2 (BAAQMD's BMPs to reduce GHG emissions from construction equipment).
-In addition, Mitigation Measure AQ (CON)-3 would require that Tier 3 or Tier 4 equipment be used to further reduce construction-related emissions where possible.
 Even with inclusion of these mitigation measures, this impact would be "Significant and Unavoidable."